mavaddat-javid-education/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

-Have Red forget what it knows about you.
+Have Edu forget what it knows about you.

 This may not remove all data about you, data needed for operation, such as command cooldowns will be kept until no longer necessary.

-Further interactions with Red may cause it to learn about you again.
+Further interactions with Edu may cause it to learn about you again.

 **Example:**
     - ``[p]mydata forgetme``